-<Background> When an impact assessment for components integrated into products is not carried out like it is the case for instance with the revision of Lot 11 (fans), the benefits for environment and energy efficiency could be misleading.
-The lack of proper impact assessment would leads to unaffordable products that no one would buy which in turn would not contribute to the reduction of energy use.
+When an impact assessment for components integrated into products is not carried out like it is the case for instance with the revision of Lot 11 (fans), the benefits for environment and energy efficiency could be misleading.
+The lack of proper impact assessment would lead to unaffordable products that no one would buy which in turn would not contribute to the reduction of energy use.
 Additionally, this would cause the setting of unrealistic MEPs leading again to unaffordable final products for the consumer.
 ErP implementing measures should focus on removing the least efficient products on the market and not set MEPs based on the 10% of most efficient products which is covered by the Ecolabel regulation.

-Using once again the Lot 11 (fans) example, when a product needs to be repaired, if spare parts needed do not meet the current regulation, the product cannot be repaired and a new product has to be bought, which is not resource efficient.
+Using once again the Lot 11 (fans) example, when a product needs to be repaired, if spare parts needed do not meet the most recent regulation requirements, the product cannot be repaired and a new product has to be bought, which is not resource efficient.
 If regulation on a product takes spare parts into account, the product life can be extended by repair.
-WP-A / # 17 / J to E Taxation 17.1 Common Consolidated Corporate Tax Base The BRT welcomes the proposal for CCCTB (Common Consolidated Corporate Tax Base) proposed on 16 March 2011.
-The BRT hopes for its swift adoption.
-CCCTB should realise the following points to improve the competitiveness of the EU economy. - Non-taxation of unrealised gains on goodwill within a group of companies that form CCCTB - 2) Non-application of arms-length principle within a group of companies that form CCCTB. - 3) Off-setting of profits and losses within a group of companies that form CCCTB. < Recent Progress > No progress has been seen for this recommendation.